DPDK/dpdk/doc/guides/sample_app_ug/quota_watermark.rst

 -p PORTMASK: A hexadecimal bitmask of the ports to configure

-To run the application in a linuxapp environment with four logical cores and ports 0 and 2, issue the following command:
+To run the application in a linux environment with four logical cores and ports 0 and 2, issue the following command:

 .. code-block:: console